joshilp/joshilp.github.io/README.md

 #

 <p align="center">
-Check out my portfolio at [www.joshpatel.ca](www.joshpatel.ca) for highlights of some of my projects listed on Github.
+Check out my portfolio at <a href="http://joshpatel.ca">www.joshpatel.ca</a> for highlights of some of my projects listed on Github.
 <p>